seanmcrae/Customer-Attrition-Analysis-/README.md

 # Customer-Attrition-Analysis-
-Turnover rate analyzed for Customer Success management
+Turnover rate analyzed for Customer Success, Cohort and Metrics

 Customer Attrition
 Customer attrition, also known as customer churn, customer turnover, or customer defection, is the loss of clients or customers.